ethersphere/swap-swear-and-swindle/README.md

 #### Trial Rules

-Trials are implemented as a finite state machine with state identified as `uint8`s.
+Trials are implemented as a finite state machine with state identified as `uint8`s (with values smaller than 3 being reserved for `NOT_STARTED`, `GUILTY`, `NOT_GUILTY`).
 The initial state is determined by the `getInitialStatus` function from the `rules` contract.
 The next state is determined by the state and witness outcome alone using `nextStatus` (which should be `pure`).
 For every state the rules provide an associated `Witness` (`getWitness`) and a maximum wait time for the witness.
 The rules contract itself should ideally be stateless.

 The rules also contain `getEpoch` and `getDeposit` to determine the required deposit and service duration.
 Both of those are ignored in case of offchain deposits (here it is the plaintiffs responsibility to check the `Swap` note before accepting the service to be guaranteed).